sparkflows/sparkflows-docs/docs/aws/cloudformation.rst

 The below steps would allow you to start up an EMR Cluster and have Fire setup on it.

+The CFT does the following:

+* Creates EMR cluster with 1 master node and 2 worker nodes by default.
+* Once the cluster is ready it runs the job/script to deploy Fire (takes around 1-1:30 min for deploying app!).

 Relevant Files
 --------------